-Some cooking classes take place in a cooking school and everything is methodical and structured.
+Some cooking classes take place in cooking schools where everything is methodical and structured.

 Other cooking classes are in small cooking studios or even in the instructor’s home.
-In these smaller settings, the structure is much more fluid.
+In these smaller settings, the setting is intimate and the structure more fluid.

 Depending on the experience you want, you may be more comfortable with something more or less structured.